 - 1 cup dried Orzo pasta

-- 1 1/2 cups corn fresh cut, frozen or drained canned
+- 1 1/2 cups corn or two ears (cooked and cut off cob) fresh cut or frozen

 - 1/3 cup chopped cilantro